pnp/blog/content/post/how-to-get-started-with-http-requests-in-power-automate.md

 First things first, if we want to call an API with HTTP, we need to know the right endpoint.
 Think of an endpoint like a phone number that you want to call.
-You need to know it, because otherwise you won\'t reach the right person.
+You need to know it, because otherwise you won't reach the right person.

 An endpoint is a URL like